Dr. Susan Burnett

 December 14, 2016 | Leave a Comment

 10 Ways to Make the Holiday Season Educational This holiday season try some of these ways to make Christmas fun & educational.
 Finding fun ways to incorporate learning can go a long way!
 Your kids will be so happy to help they won’t even realize they are building their math, writing, & reading skills.
 1. Write place cards -This will help your child work on his/her handwriting skills 2.
 Write a letter to Santa -Let them write it on their own.
-If they have … [Read more...]
+If they have difficulty … [Read more...]

 Filed Under: 504 Plan, Accommodations, IEE, IEP, Learning Disabilities, Processing Disorders, Sensory Integration, Uncategorized |